 I’m also the host of StaplesTechTV, the official YouTube channel of Staples Inc. (see below)

 I’ve engaged millions of fans on Facebook, followers on Twitter and viewers on YouTube.
-Presently, I’m also speaking at the University of Toronto campuses to students on how they can harness the power of social media and blogging to influence across platforms.
+Presently, I’m also guest-lecturing at the University of Toronto campuses to students on how they can harness the power of social media and blogging to influence across platforms.

 Brands I’ve Worked With